 We decided to continue our new series of articles “Country Of The Month” with France.
-In a period of five weeks, we are going to remind you of the best Hungarian entries.
+In a period of five weeks, we are going to remind you of the best French entries.
 Note: we selected the entries not by their place in their final, but by their impact on the fans.

 France in the Eurovision 🇫🇷

 France debuted at the contest in 1956, being one of the first 7 countries.
-Since then, it has participated in an impressing number of 62 times, missing the event twice times – 1974, 1982.
+Since then, it has participated in an impressing number of 62 times, missing the event twice – 1974, 1982.
 In 1974 the country selected its representative, but withdrew due to the death of President Georges Pompidou, the week of the contest.
 In 1982, TF1 – the network that was responsible for the french representatives – decided not to participate due to lack of talents.
 The first years, the country achieved very good results, in contrast to the two last decades – with a few exceptions.

 The country is part of the “Big 5”, so its prequalified to the grand final.
 The country has topped the scoreboard on 5 contests (1958, 1960, 1962, 1969 and 1977), it came second in 5 contest, third 7 times and finished in the Top-5 in 9 more occasions.
 Its worst result came in 2014 when it finished last – for the first time – with just 2 points.

 Amina – C’est le dernier qui a parlé qui a raison

 In 1991, France internally selected Amian and her song “C’est le dernier qui a parlé qui a raison”.
 The song is in french and the title is translated to “The last one to spoke”.